fodisi/solidity-design-patterns/upgradability/readme.md

 }
 ```

 Although the changes above implement some mechanisms that help upgrading smart contracts, the first challenge described in the beginning of this article, *Clients to Reference the New Contract's Address*, is not solved with these simple techniques.
-More advanced patterns like [Proxies](**ADD LINK TO MY ARTICLE**) and [Registry](https://consensys.github.io/smart-contract-best-practices/software_engineering/#upgrading-broken-contracts) would be required to avoid all clients from upgrading to reference the new address of `Version 2`.
+More advanced patterns like [Proxies](https://blog.openzeppelin.com/proxy-patterns/) and [Registry](https://consensys.github.io/smart-contract-best-practices/software_engineering/#upgrading-broken-contracts), or using the [ENS](https://ens.domains/) to register a user-friendly name to your contract,  would be required to avoid all clients from upgrading to reference the new address of `Version 2`.

 ## Conclusion